cagov/odi-engineering/PROJECT_TEMPLATE.md

 ODI Engineering GitHub Project Template

 For all our projects, we need some basic information and organization for working in a shared environment.
+This template is a guide to the kind of information we need to keep track of so that we can onboard others as needed & PMs can more easily follow our evolving work.

-@TODO Q: Where does a filled out project template live?
+## Where does a filled out project template live?

 Still figuring this out, current options are:
 * In odi-engineering GitHub repo wiki